• Marjorie L. Prokosch, PhD

 Rochester Institute of Technology

-Studying motivated cognition, decision-making, and threat perception
+Studying motivated cognition, threat perception, and decision-making

 • About me